What was the Citizens' Assembly?

 - How the State can make Ireland a leader in tackling climate change

-When the Assembly has completed its deliberations on each issue, it reports to the Houses of the Oireachtas and makes recommendations.
-The Government then provides a response to each recommendation and arranges for a debate in the Oireachtas.
+When the Assembly finished considering each issue, it developed a series of draft recommendations and voted on each of them.
+It then reported to the Houses of the Oireachtas and made recommendations.
+The next step was for the Government to provide a response to each recommendation and arrange for a debate in the Oireachtas.

-If the Government accepts a recommendation that the Constitution should be amended, its response in the Oireachtas will include a timeframe for the holding of a referendum.
+If the Government accepted a recommendation that the Constitution should be amended, its response in the Oireachtas included a timeframe for the holding of a referendum.
+This happened in the case of the Eighth Amendment to the Constitution.

 Full details of the Assembly’s meetings, including background documents, submissions, FAQs, presentations and results, are available on citizensassembly.ie.
-You can view the Assembly’s proceedings live and on a video archive.
+You can watch the archived videos of the Assembly’s meetings.

 Read more on citizensassembly.ie